Garden-AI/garden/docs/architecture_overview.md

 2. **Entrypoints:**

-    - A `Entrypoint` is a plain Python function, enriched with citation metadata and registered with our service for reproducibility and remote execution (via Globus Compute).
+    - An `Entrypoint` is a plain Python function, enriched with citation metadata and registered with our service for reproducibility and remote execution (via Globus Compute).
-    - Users can execute a `Entrypoint` remotely via any `Garden` it has been published to.
+    - Users can execute an `Entrypoint` remotely via any `Garden` it has been published to.
-    - A `Entrypoint` is typically defined in a regular Jupyter/ipynb notebook, and functions like an "entrypoint" to a saved notebook session when registered and published to a `Garden`.
+    - An `Entrypoint` is typically defined in a regular Jupyter/ipynb notebook, and functions like an "entrypoint" to a saved notebook session when registered and published to a `Garden`.
-    - A `Entrypoint` is registered when its notebook is published.
+    - An `Entrypoint` is registered when its notebook is published.
     - When a notebook is published, all the `Entrypoint`s in the notebook are published to their respective gardens -- `Entrypoint`s defined in the same notebook need not be published to the same `Garden`.

 > [!NOTE]